 - GIVE A COMPLIMENT: Greet classmates by saying, “Good morning, ___!” and compliment them (You are…, I think you…, I like how…).

-The morning meeting continues with sharing time.
+The meeting continues with sharing time.
 The teacher or meeting facilitator asks a question.
 Students reflect and share their thoughts and opinions openly while listening respectfully to others.
-Sharing is a nice way for peers to get to know each other better!
+Use morning meeting questions for peers to get to know each other better!

-Ideas for Morning Meeting Shares on Social-Emotional Topics:
+Ideas for Morning Meeting Questions on Social-Emotional Topics:

 - Learn about the value of sharing time in your morning meeting.